kettyvaisbrot/AppointMeNext/README.md

 Usage
-Access the admin interface at http://127.0.0.1:8000/admin/ to manage appointments, users, and other data.
+Access the admin interface at http://127.0.0.1:8000/ to manage appointments, users, and other data.
 Users can register, log in, and schedule/cancel appointments through the web interface.

+Built With
+Python - The programming language used.
+Django framework - Django is a high-level Python web framework that encourages rapid development, clean, pragmatic design, and follows the DRY (Don't Repeat Yourself) principle.

 License
 This project is licensed under the MIT License.